8 Compliments You Seriously Need to Stop Giving to Your Kids

 “Your artwork is so beautiful”

 Here’s another tricky one: Maybe you do think their artwork is beautiful, but by praising kids in this way you’re encouraging them to look outside themselves for approval.
-(Find out more parenting mistakes to avoid with toddlers.)
 “It teaches the child that his work can always be evaluated by others, which undermines his confidence,” Dr. Markham says.
 “It also teaches him to ‘produce’ more and more paintings with less and less work, since the parent just keeps saying, ‘That’s beautiful!'”
-In one study, kids with low self-esteem who were overpraised on their artwork more often opted to then sketch a simpler drawing instead of a more challenging one, because it was the safer choice.
+In a study published by Sage Journals, kids with low self-esteem who were overpraised on their artwork more often opted to then sketch a simpler drawing instead of a more challenging one, because it was the safer choice.
 To avoid inadvertently discouraging children, compliment how dedicated they were to their project, offer up specifics about the painting (“I see you used texture to show the waves in the ocean”), and then ask what they think of their work.
 It’s not your approval that should matter—it’s their own.
 Instead, your job is to foster kids’ interest in what they’re doing.
 “Why not focus on the effort, and what the child actually did or felt, rather than evaluating the product?”
 Dr. Markham says.
 Stay up to date: these are trends kids loved a decade ago that they don’t like anymore.

 “You’re a good girl/boy!”

 Praising a child for being “good” places an inherent value on them, rather than on their actions, so they believe themselves to be either “good” or “bad.”
-(Don’t fall into these 11 ways you’re being a toxic parent without even knowing it.)
 So what’s wrong with being good?
 “Every child knows they aren’t always ‘good’ and that they have thoughts and feelings you wouldn’t like,” Dr. Markham says.
 “So if you tell them they’re good, they need to show you otherwise by acting bad—or they become heavily invested in keeping you fooled, and they feel like they have to hide their true selves and be perfect, which is even worse.”
 Always refer to the child’s actions, rather than evaluating the child herself, she says.
+Take a leaf from their book–this is what the parents of successful children do.

 “You’re so pretty!”

 We may notice girls’ appearance, clothes, and hair more than we notice boys’, so it seems natural to compliment it—but this is evidence of our own gender bias.
-(Here are 10 things about raising girls moms wish they knew sooner.)
 “The problem lies in the messages that girls receive from every front,” Dr. Brown says.
 “Girls are growing up in a culture where their value is constantly linked to their appearance, so the collective message that girls internalize is that they must be attractive to have worth.”
-Research shows that girls feel pressure to look pretty by elementary school.
+A survey taken by Girlguiding in 2016 showed that girls feel pressure to look pretty by elementary school.
 Being pretty is also viewed as something that can’t be controlled—so if a girl feels she isn’t pretty, she may feel she isn’t lovable and there’s nothing she can do about it.
 Or, she may spend a lot of effort on trying to look pretty, instead of focusing on other, more valuable skills and interests.
 “In general, there is no reason to evaluate how a child looks—and every reason not to,” Dr. Markham says.
-(Find out things parents say that ruin their kids’ trust.)
+These are 10 things about raising girls that moms wished they knew sooner.

 Most parents end up saying this about a hundred times a day—no judgment, but it’s not actually an effective way to motivate kids.
-(You also want to avoid the five biggest myths parents buy into.)
 “This creates a praise junkie who needs constant reassurance,” Dr. Markham says.
 “The child learns to do the task for the praise, and stops finding the inherent reward in the task, which steals the child’s motivation.”
 We love our kids and want them to feel good about themselves, but praise for every little thing they do makes the compliments lose their meaning.
 One Ohio State study showed that constant praise fostered narcissism, not self-esteem.
 Also, because it’s not specific, “great job” gives the child no actual information about what made the job great.
 Dr. Brown has an idea about how to turn it around.
 “Saying positive things to our children is always positive, but it doesn’t necessarily have to be praise,” she says.
 “For example, instead of saying, ‘Good job for setting the table,’ parents can change it to, ‘Thank you for helping.'”
+Make sure you’re not buying into 5 of the biggest parenting myths.

 “You’re the best!”

 Even if they are literally the best at something (which isn’t too likely), telling kids they are could create an expectation of achievement that they will then do anything to try to uphold.
-(Read about ways to foster a better relationship with your children.)
 “Offering too much absolute praise can put a lot of pressure on kids to feel that they always have to be the best at what they do, a standard that can be unbearably high,” Dr. Donahue says.
-This can create feelings of inadequacy if a child thinks he can’t live up to it, according to research.
+This can create feelings of inadequacy if a child thinks he can’t live up to it, according to a study done by researchers at Reed College and Stanford University.
 “It can also backfire, and teach children to limit their focus to activities at which they know they can excel,” Dr. Donahue says.
 This can lead children to stop applying themselves, trying new things, or keeping at it when things get hard in order to keep you “fooled,” says Dr. Markham.
 Creating realistic, attainable standards and praising a personal best—rather than a comparison to others—is a more effective technique.
+Make sure to avoid these 11 other things parents say that ruin their kids’ trust.

 A compliment that’s not sincere

 Kids have a good BS detector, and know when you aren’t really interested in or proud of what they’re up to.
-(Read about successful kids and 10 habits of the parents who raise them.)
 “Children can easily recognize when we are disappointed in them, or when our praise is faint, insincere, or worse, sarcastic,” Dr. Donahue says.
 “One of the most important things children desire is for their parents to be genuine with them in their affection, in their support, and in their constructive criticism.”
 For example, if your child sang horribly off-key in the talent show, you might say, “I am proud of how brave you were to get up in front of everyone—and you remembered all the words!”
 A recent study from South Korea showed that children’s perceptions of overpraising (as well as under-praising) predicted poorer school performance and higher depression than praise that reflected reality.
 “The goal is to make the praise meaningful, and show children what traits and attributes we value, such as hard work, being helpful, and being kind,” Dr. Brown says.
 “Parents should not think of praise as a way to build self-esteem, because it doesn’t.
 Instead, praise can be a way to reinforce the specific attributes we want to foster in our children that will help them be more successful adults.”
+Next, make sure you know that these are the worst things you can say to your kids–and avoid saying them at all costs.